eduluq/carto-design-test/README.md

 # About

-This is my solution to the tech test for the design team at Carto (https://carto.com)
+This is my solution to the tech test proposed by the Design Team at Carto (https://carto.com)

 To get more information about what was needed to be done check https://gist.github.com/jimartincorral/b8ea2a56bc4ad4a9438272048a6861ba